Otis Barthoulameu

-Otis "O" Barthoulameu (1962 or 1963 (Note: A June 1992 Los Angeles Times article states Barthoulameu's age at the time as 29, while a February 1994 Los Angeles Times article states his age at the time as 31, placing his birth between 1962 and early 1963.) – February 16, 2023) was an American rock musician and record producer.
-He performed with a number of bands including Fluf, Olivelawn, and Reeve Oliver, and produced early Blink-182 releases.
+Otis "O" Barthoulameu (1962 or 1963 (Note: A June 1992 Los Angeles Times article states Barthoulameu's age at the time as 29, while a February 1994 Los Angeles Times article states his age at the time as 31, placing his birth between 1962 and early 1963.) – February 16, 2023) was an American musician, photographer, record producer, and skateboarder.
+A prominent figure in Southern California's punk rock and skateboarding communities, he was best known as a member of Fluf, Olivelawn, and Reeve Oliver, his work as a photographer for Transworld Skateboarding, and his early support of blink-182, helping the band secure its first recording contract and producing its debut album, Cheshire Cat (1995).